Pump Failure or No Water? We serve all of Dodge County — Request Help Now →

 How long does it take to drill a well?

-In Dodge County, Georgia, the drilling portion of a residential well is often completed in a single day once equipment is on site.
+The drilling portion of a residential well is often completed in a single day once equipment is on site.
 The full project — including Georgia EPD permitting, pump installation, pressure tank setup, and water testing — typically takes several days to a couple of weeks depending on scheduling and site conditions.
-Rural lot access and wet ground in Dodge County can extend the timeline.
+Rural lot access and wet ground can extend the timeline.

 What happens after a well is drilled?